Skip to content

 }

-After you've defined a new Connection, you can create lists of webhooks to run before (PolicyPreWebhooks) or after (PolicyPostWebhooks) a privacy request is executed.
+After you've defined a new Connection, you can create a list of webhooks to run before (PolicyPreWebhooks) or after (PolicyPostWebhooks) a privacy request is executed.

-When defining webhooks, they should be included in the request body in the desired order.
+When defining webhooks, they should be included in the request body in the desired order that you'd like them to execute.
 Any webhooks on the execution policy not included in the request will be removed from the policy.

 [